 Another important role of the charging system is to charge the battery and keep it at a sufficient charge level.
 Electricity then powers various systems when the engine is off and provides a charge for starting the engine.
 However, there are certain situations where the battery may not have enough charge to carry out these tasks.
 The main battery may become flat and not have enough charge to start the car.

 Even if it manages to start the engine, a sudden voltage drop may damage sensitive electronics inside various vehicle systems.
-To prevent this, Mercedes Benz incorporated a unique system that monitors the battery charge level while the engine runs.
+To prevent this, Mercedes Benz’s unique system monitors the battery charge level while the engine runs.

 If the voltage drops below a certain level, it temporarily shuts down all non-essential systems and corresponding functions.
 This will ensure enough electricity to start the engine and ensure the uninterrupted operation of all vital systems.